thenewdarling/CurseOfStrahd/Session Recaps/2022-02-02 Session 16 - Begin Day 15.md

 The Vistani traders come here to sell Alanatis flowers to the Krezkovs.
 They're hallucinogenic drugs they import to Barovia when Strahd lets them leave on their trading trips.
 Also, Shay, who is a kenku wares salesperson???
 VERY CUTE WE MUST MEET YOU LITTLE BIRD SHOPKEEP

 The group reconvenes outside the main gate, and Jeremiah turns invisible.
 He walks past the guards behind everyone else.
 Magda has her hand cut.
-Meanwhile Magda sends Eden to scout over Kresk and finds the Abbey garden that Rerakir had mentioned.
+Meanwhile Magda sends Eden to scout over Krezk and finds the Abbey garden that Rerakir had mentioned.
 Looking through his eyes, she can see the monks milling about and the orb.

 Jeremiah (still invisible) decides to go look for an entrance other than the main doors, and we plan to break in under cover of night.